ppc64le/pyeco/pyav-example/av.md

-# PyAV Installation Test
+PyAV Installation Test
-This project provides a simple and robust test to verify the successful installation and functionality of the PyAV package and its underlying FFmpeg dependencies.
+This project has easy tests to check if PyAV and some other packages (ml_dtypes, llvmlite, Pillow) are installed and working.

-## How to Run
+How to Run
-1. Place the `av-example.py` and `av.sh` scripts in the same directory.
-2. Run the main shell script from your terminal:
+Put the files example.py, subtest.py, and run_av.sh in one folder.

+Open a terminal and run:
 ./run_av.sh

-The `run_av.sh` script will automatically handle the installation of system dependencies, create a virtual environment, install the necessary Python packages, and run the tests to confirm that your setup is working.
+This script will install what you need and run the tests.

-## What It Tests
+What It Tests
-The `av-example.py` script performs two key checks:
-- PyAV Import: It verifies that the `av` package and its linked FFmpeg libraries can be successfully imported and accessed from Python.
-- FFmpeg Binary: It checks for the presence and functionality of the `ffmpeg` command-line tool, which is a required dependency.
-If the script runs without errors, your PyAV installation is correctly configured.
+PyAV can be used to make videos.
+Pillow can create images.
+ml_dtypes works with special number types. llvmlite can run simple code.

+All these packages work together.

+If you get errors about codecs (like mpeg4), it means your FFmpeg doesn’t support them.
+The tests will use other codecs.
+Make sure FFmpeg is installed and available on your system.
+Running these tests helps you check that everything is set up correctly.